This is the Excellence in Broadcasting Network, EIB.

 Mom and dad know what's going on when 30-year-old Ricky Jr. brings home Annabelle for the night.

-Mom and Dad know what's going on.
+Mom and dad know what's going on.

-Unless mom and dad don't like Annabelle, and then you know, new dynamic there.
+Unless mom and dad don't like Annabelle.

 But if you're not getting married, you don't need your own place.